maryclare/stat697/index.md

 News
 -------
+* Thursday 4/16/20
+  - I have posted today's lecture recording, the notes I made during the lecture, and updated code for state-space models on the [notes page](https://maryclare.github.io/stat697/notes).
 * Tuesday 4/14/20
   - I have posted today's lecture recording, the notes I made during the lecture, and updated code for state-space models on the [notes page](https://maryclare.github.io/stat697/notes).
 * Wednesday 4/08/20